-When third-party research organization Hobson & Company claims SelectSuite customers can see a full return on investment (ROI) in their talent management solution in just one month, a logical question follows: How?
+When third-party research organization Hobson & Company claims PeopleAdmin customers can see a full return on investment (ROI) in their talent management solution in just one month, a logical question follows: How?

 “I think the first thing is to prioritize where you focus your energy and how to make the most of implementation,” Erika said.
 “What matters is really taking a look to see where you can have the most impact and laying out a plan for a phased approach.”

-In this phased approach, SelectSuite customers implement each module — Applicant Tracking, Performance Management, Position Management, Analytics and Onboard — over time.
+In this phased approach, PeopleAdmin customers implement each module—Applicant Tracking System, Performance Management, Position Management, Employee Records, Professional Development & Learning, and Faculty Information System—over time.
 This allows college and university leaders to ensure a successful implementation before moving on to address other areas of need.

 The key to this approach?
 Taking the time to truly understand which modules will have the most immediate impact, and implementing those first.